FOOD CRAVINGS AND SUGAR ADDICTION

 Snacking Society – It is estimated that most Americans are eating or snacking on something 10-16 times a day, so we have a constant supply of the drug, glucose, in our system.
 What we are snacking on, and how often we are snacking, is a central problem.
 Food is everywhere.
 It’s at the tire store, the mini marts, at home.
 We have mid-morning school snacks, after school snacks, food is in our break rooms at work, at our athletic events, before and after practice.
 Food is used to celebrate.
 When we constantly eat, have food in the form of glucose in our bodies, we are unable to access fat.
-Our ancestors, the hunter/gatherers, and even our grandparents, didn’t eat 5, 6… 16 times a day, they ate 2 or 3 times a day.
+Our ancestors, the hunter/gatherers, and even as recently as our grandparents, didn’t eat 5, 6… 16 times a day, they ate 2 or 3 times a day.
 Sometimes, they didn’t have food for days.
 Feast or famine.
 They were forced to fast and their bodies naturally turned to their fat stores for energy.
 They survived because they relied on this fat for energy, and fat is a very efficient fuel.
 For most of us in today’s society, there is plenty of stored fat to use, an average of 90,000 calories, compared to about 2,000 calories stored as glucose.
 Our brains and bodies thrive on fat, it’s how were were built, and it’s how we should still eat today.

 What to Eat – So what do we need to eat instead?
 Healthy fats from animals like high fat dairy, meat, poultry, fish, eggs, and healthy oils like olive, avocado, nut, palm, coconut, and non-starchy vegetables.
 What do we need to eliminate?
 Processed carbohydrates, flour and sugars, vegetable seed oils, and some of the higher glycemic fruits.